TeamRizu/outfox-wiki/content/dev/mode-support/txt-support.md

 ```
 #PREVIEWSTART:17.488
 ```
-This value tells the game the time in _milliseconds_ to play the preview section of the song in the music wheel.
+This value tells the game the time in _seconds_ to play the preview section of the song in the music wheel.

 Unlike SM/SSC there is no `#SAMPLELENGTH` in this format that tells the game to loop or reset the point of playback.
 It will fall back to the default 15 second length when parsing.
 Most simulators just play from the middle of the song until the end.